Skip to main content

-This guide builds a data analysis agent from first principles using create_agent and deepagents middleware.
-Rather than starting with create_deep_agent, we assemble the harness one piece at a time: so you can see exactly what each component adds and swap in only what your use case needs.
+This guide builds a data analysis agent from first principles using create_agent and Deep Agents middleware.
+Both create_agent and create_deep_agent provide you with fine-grained control over tools, memory, and more.
+The main difference between both is that Deep Agents comes with a range of commonly useful capabilities already built in, such as planning, file system tools, and subagents.
+If the Deep Agents default harness does not fit your needs, this guide shows you how to start with create_agent and assemble the harness one piece at a time, so you can see exactly what each component adds and swap in only what your use case needs.
+Follow this guide to build an agent that:

 Setup